 Inheritance Tax on shares in the UK: thresholds, rates, and what gets taxed

-Shares held at death become part of the estate and can push totals above available allowances.
+Shares held at death become part of the estate and can push totals above available allowances, triggering a 40% charge on the excess.

 How HMRC values holdings at the date of death

-HMRC uses the value on the date of death for estate calculations.
-What you paid for shares is not the point.
-The date‑of‑death figure governs the final assessment.
+HMRC uses the open market value at the date of death for estate calculations.
+What you originally paid for the shares is irrelevant — the date-of-death figure governs the final IHT assessment.
+For business owners who have grown their company over decades, this can mean a valuation far higher than expected.

 Quoted versus private company shares

-Quoted shares usually use a market price.
-That makes valuation simple and quick.
+Quoted shares usually use the stock market price at the date of death (or the mid-price between the quarter-up price).
+That makes valuation straightforward and quick.

-Private company shares need judgment.
-Valuers consider recent deals, control, and any minority discounts.
-This process invites questions and negotiations.
+Private company shares are more complex.
+Valuers consider recent arm’s-length transactions, the company’s earnings, net assets, control premiums and any minority discounts.
+This process regularly invites questions and negotiations with HMRC’s Shares and Assets Valuation team.

-- Pinch points: limited market for private shares, disputes over control premiums, and unclear minority discounts.
+- Pinch points: limited market for private shares, disputes over control premiums versus minority discounts, and the subjective nature of unquoted valuations.

-Next step: once you know what is taxed and how value is set, you can decide what to put in place and in which order.
+Next step: once you know what is taxed and how value is established, you can decide what to put in place and in which order.

 shareholder protection and inheritance tax planning uk: what to put in place and in what order